zf4223v1ms7/wasm_solana/crates/test_utils_solana/readme.md

 <br />

-> Utilities and extensions for testing solana in wasm compatible environments.
+> Provides utilities and extensions for testing Solana programs.
+This includes helpers for setting up a test validator, managing test accounts, and interacting with programs in a test environment.
+It is designed to be compatible with WASM environments.

 <br />